No. 2 Michigan keeps the show on the road with a trip to underdog Minnesota

 The Wolverines, who received 10 first-place votes in the latest AP poll, are on a smooth track to what would be a third straight College Football Playoff appearance.
 Michigan has allowed only 30 points in five games and no more than a touchdown in any of them.

-The Gophers have lost 25 of the last 27 contests for the Little Brown Jug, the earthenware first awarded to the winner in 1909 that’s considered the oldest trophy in college football.
+The Gophers have lost 25 of the last 27 contests for the Little Brown Jug, the earthenware first awarded to the winner in 1909.
 Their overtime loss at Northwestern on Sept.
 23 after surrendering a 21-point fourth quarter lead put them a step behind for the last Big Ten West Division title.

 KEY MATCHUP